Jiacheng-Zhu-AIML/WGPOT/README.md

 v_mu, v_T = logmap(mu_0, k_0, mu_1, k_1)
 # The logarithmic map from Gaussian Distributions on the
-# Riemannian manifold with the Wasseerstein matric
+# Riemannian manifold with the Wasseerstein metric

 q_mu, q_K = expmap(gp_1_mu, gp_1_K, v_mu_t, v_T_t)
 # Exponential map on the Riemannian manifold.
 For more detials,